What Can You Do With a Master’s in Public Health?

 Apart from serving as a guide for health insurance, patient navigators may also work directly with patients to help them manage their health care, in particular when they have a complex disease.
 They help them make sense of treatment options, make appointments, access services, and serve as an advocate with insurers and providers.

-Public health relies on data, and all of that data needs to be compiled and analyzed in order to better understand health-related issues and make effective recommendations for programs and interventions.
+Public health relies on data, and all that data needs to be compiled and analyzed to better understand health-related issues and make effective recommendations for programs and interventions.
 Public health data analysts work within the public health sector to gather and analyze data about prevailing public health issues.

 A biostatistician is a type of data analyst who works to obtain and analyze statistics on biological issues that can affect the health of communities and individuals.
 They use complex mathematical formulas and algorithms to make sense of the data and develop predictions and reports on public health related issues.
 You’ll find these roles in government agencies, public health agencies, consulting firms, and in health care organizations.